ECHO: Ego-Centric modeling of Human-Object interactions: Method

-The original formulation of the diffusion model~\cite{sohl2015deep, ho2020denoising} focuses on generating single modality data, e.g. images.
-We take inspiration from TriDi~\cite{petrov2024tridi} and UniDiffuser~\cite{bao2023one}, and formulate a tri-variate diffusion process to better model the mutual dependencies between human and object motion.
+The original formulation of the diffusion model~\cite{sohl2015deep, ho2020denoising} focuses on generating single-modality data, e.g., images.
+Inspired by TriDi~\cite{petrov2024tridi}, we formulate a tri-variate diffusion process for HOI modeling, proposing a new formulation that diffuses motion sequences.